yuede/yuede.github.io/_pages/about.md

 News
 ======

 [Apr.
-2023] : Our project on malware detection with graph AI technique is accepted to [ISSTA'23](https://conf.researchr.org/home/issta-2023).
+2023] : Our paper on malware detection with graph AI technique is accepted to [ISSTA'23](https://conf.researchr.org/home/issta-2023).
 Congrats to Jiancong!

 [Feb.
 2023] : Invited to serve as PC for the [Information Security Conference (ISC 2023)](https://isc23.cs.rug.nl/).